tetris245/ULTRAbc/README.md

 * Improved the online Pandora Prison as following (you need to enable the appropriate Immersion settings to auto-remake rooms):
   - If you decide to be a prisoner in Infiltration dialog, a new room will always be created, and you will get admin powers after a full relog
   - If you decide to be a guardian in Infiltration dialog and choose the new room option, you can also get admin powers after a full relog
-  - You can also directly create a Pandora room in any BC lobby (what's not possible with the Infiltration method, that is limited to the Mixed lobby)
+  - You can also directly create a Pandora room in any BC lobby (what's not possible with the Infiltration method, that is limited to the Mixed lobby) - in this case, it's not requested to start the name of the room with "Pandora"
   - To join a specific existing Pandora room as prisoner, first enter it as 'normal player', then use the prison2 command to be prisoner after the full automatic relog provoked by this command
 * Updated the info about the prison2 command and removed a specific message that was without any sense in most cases with the changes for the online Pandora Prison